Overview of EU Contract Types

 Moving Between Contract Types

-One of the most common questions is whether and how you can move between EU contract types.
-The honest answer: the legal walls are real, and most transitions require a fresh selection procedure rather than an internal conversion.
+A common question is whether and how you can move between EU contract types.
+The legal walls are real, and most transitions require a fresh selection procedure rather than an internal conversion.

-- Contract agent → permanent official.
+- Contract agent to permanent official.
 Only by passing an EPSO open competition.
 Internal CAs do well in EPSO statistics because the practical EU experience helps with the case study and structured interview.

-- Temporary agent → permanent official.
+- Temporary agent to permanent official.
 Same answer: pass EPSO.
 Article 29 of the Staff Regulations also allows internal competitions in narrow circumstances, but those have become rare since EPSO consolidation.

-- SNE → any internal status.
+- SNE to any internal status.
 SNEs are not employees of the institution and cannot convert their secondment into a TA or official contract.
 They must apply through the relevant external procedure.

-- Trainee → CA / TA.
+- Trainee to CA or TA.
 Trainees regularly secure CA or TA positions immediately after their five-month traineeship, but always through a new selection procedure (CAST permanent or a published TA vacancy).
 The traineeship gives no automatic rights.

 For step-by-step guidance on the selection procedures themselves, see our EPSO competitions guide and the CAST Permanent guide.